pulumi/docs/content/blog/opa-support-for-crossguard/index.md

     nginx-me0llhgr must include Kubernetes recommended labels: https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels
 ```

-Note that the preview fails because the policy was violated, preventing me from attempting to deploy this resource to my cluster!
+Note that the preview fails because the policy was violated, preventing me from deploying this resource to my cluster!

 The policy defined above has a "mandatory" policy, defined in OPA with `deny`.
 We can also define "advisory" policies using `warn` rules.
 For example, if we changed our policy from `deny` to `warn` and rerun - we will see the preview succeed: